aindros/acme-scripts/README.md

 This is a collection of useful scripts used by me to extend Acme Editor.

 ## c+
 Adds a comment to the beginning of the line.
-By default insert a double slash (//) but can be changed it's behaviour passing the symbol you want to use to comment the line.
-FOr example:
+By default inserts a double slash (//) but can be changed the behaviour passing the symbol you want to use.
+For example:
 ```
 echo test line | c+
 > //test line